How Much Is Ford Worth?

 How Ford Is Facing Competition and Changing Markets

-Ford’s Founders and New CEO Jim Hackett
+Ford’s History and CEO

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
-Income value is established by taking the average of the revenue from the last three full fiscal years, 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
+Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.